-- 2.40 It is likely to take at least 27 months from an outline permission being granted to the first completions on site, assuming there are no delays in getting all reserved matters granted, conditions discharged and legal agreements complied with (see Table 3).
-For full planning applications, the timescale is approximately 20 months. - 2.41 Meetings with a range of developers and Registered Providers were held early in October 2020 to gain an understanding of development constraints and their future plans for delivering new homes in Bassetlaw.
-This is particularly relevant following the impact of Covid 19 and Brexit.
+- 2.41 It is likely to take at least 27 months from an outline permission being granted to the first completions on site, assuming there are no delays in getting all reserved matters granted, conditions discharged and legal agreements complied with (see Table 3).
+For full planning applications, the timescale is approximately 20 months. - 2.42 Meetings with a range of developers and Registered Providers were held early in October 2020 to gain an understanding of development constraints and their future plans for delivering new homes in Bassetlaw.
 The following constraints to housing delivery were cited by developers and registered providers:

-- Whilst the Covid 19 lockdown had an initial impact on ceasing or reducing housing delivery, rates have increased to pre-lockdown rates; - Brexit is having an impact on labour supply in the building industry.
+- Whilst the first Covid 19 lockdown had an initial impact on ceasing or reducing housing delivery, rates have increased to pre-lockdown rates and in some cases have exceeded them; - Brexit is having an impact on labour supply in the building industry.
 In particular, bricklayers are in short supply.
 This could impact on housing delivery rates in the coming months and years; - Modern methods of construction (for example flat pack homes) are expensive to produce and are not expected to be rolled out in large numbers at the present time; - Demand for housing remains strong with rise in demand from buyers not being met by new properties coming on to the market.
-This imbalance could keep prices high. - Registered providers who deliver both market and affordable homes are currently concentrating on only delivering affordable homes due to lending restrictions and uncertainty in the market. - 2.42 Engagement with a range of developers and agents informed the delivery rates for employment land identified in the Housing and Economic Development Needs Assessment 2020.
-It is acknowledged that unlike housing delivery rates, employment delivery is more likely to be site/business specific.
-This reflects the views of developers and reflects past delivery rates in the District. - 2.43 Taking into consideration views of the development industry, historic delivery trends in Bassetlaw, and the economy following the Coronavirus lockdown period, the lead-in periods have been reviewed; it is not considered necessary to revise them at this point.
-This will be monitored annually and revised if trends show any change in lead in times. - 2.44 Historic build rates in Bassetlaw for the majority of sites over 50 dwellings is in excess of 40 dwellings per annum for a full development year (i.e. once the site is established following site preparation).
-Although such sites can have a wide range of delivery rates ranging from 90 dwellings per annum to 6 dwellings per annum in a small number of cases. - 2.45 Lichfields "Stock and Flow: Planning Permissions and Housing Output, January 2017" sets out that sales outlets typically generate 30 to 40 sales per annum.
+This imbalance could keep prices high. - Registered providers who deliver both market and affordable homes are currently concentrating on only delivering affordable homes due to lending restrictions and uncertainty in the market. - 2.43 Engagement with a range of developers and agents informed the delivery rates for employment land identified in the Housing and Economic Development Needs Assessment 2020 and the Housing and Economic Development Needs Assessment Addendum (2022).
+It is acknowledged that unlike housing delivery rates, employment delivery is more likely to be site/business specific, and may be in response to the demands of a particular business.
+This reflects the views of developers and reflects past delivery rates in the District. - 2.44 Taking into consideration views of the development industry, historic delivery trends in Bassetlaw, and the economy following Covid-19, the lead-in periods have been reviewed; it is not considered necessary to revise them at this point.
+This will be monitored annually and revised if trends show any change in lead in times. - 2.45 Historic build rates in Bassetlaw for the majority of sites over 50 dwellings is in excess of 40 dwellings per annum for a full development year (i.e. once the site is established following site preparation).
+Although such sites can have a wide range of delivery rates ranging from 90 dwellings per annum to 6 dwellings per annum in a small number of cases. - 2.46 Lichfields "Stock and Flow: Planning Permissions and Housing Output, January 2017" sets out that sales outlets typically generate 30 to 40 sales per annum.
 This is consistent with the views of volume house builders and past delivery trends in the District that large scale sites developed by a single volume house builder will have an average build rate of 30-35 dwellings per annum.
-Therefore, the Council has taken a prudent approach in assuming a delivery rate of 30 dwellings per annum unless written evidence is provided by an agent or developer.
-This information is detailed in Appendix 1.
+Therefore, the Council has taken a prudent approach